elizabethvenner/CV/README.md

 At Makers Academy, my colleagues commented on my willingness to respectfully challenge different approaches while clearly communicating my ideas and being courageous about sharing my own code for review.

 #### Adaptable team player
-*"Thank you...it was seamless", senior partner at Knight Frank, on my filling in for an employee on a week-long assignment*
+*"Thank you...it was seamless", senior partner at Knight Frank, on my ability to jump in and pick up a job quickly*

 At Makers, I was a motivating force in projects, ensuring that every team member was listened to.
 I paired with a different person every day and was quick to tune into another individual's style of working and thought processes.